Robin Fountain, Music Director & Conductor

 The Vanderbilt Orchestra’s tours of China, with performances in the Shanghai Oriental Arts Center, the Great Hall of the People in Beijing and in many other cities, and the breadth of Maestro Fountain’s programming, including recent performances of Bernstein’s Mass and the commission and upcoming premiere of a concerto from electric violinist/composer Tracy Silverman, have distinguished his leadership of the program.
 He has won both the university-wide Madison Sarratt Award for Excellence in Undergraduate Teaching and the Blair School of Music’s Faculty Excellence Award.

 Maestro Fountain balances orchestra concerts with extensive work in the opera pit.
-Recent productions have included Sondheim’s Into the Woods, Mozart’s Cosi fan Tutte, Nicolai’s The Merry Wives of Windsor and Lucy Simon’s A Secret Garden.
+Recent productions have included Sondheim’s Into the Woods, Mozart’s Cosi fan Tutte and Adamo’s Little Women.